phongoli0/animus-match/README.md

 ![](animus-match-demo.gif)
 <hr/>
 You are a direct descendant of Ezio and have been kidnapped by Abstergo.
 You must sync your memories of other assassins to unlock your innate abilities and free yourself.
-Animus Match is a card matching game with randomly generated cards and live stat tracking.
+Animus Match is a card matching game with randomly generated cards and live stats tracking.

 ## Getting Started
 ### Initial Setup